Yahya Bakhtiar

 Yahya Bakhtiar was a Pakistani lawyer and politician who served as the Attorney General of Pakistan.
 Yahya was born in 1921 at Quetta, Balochistan, British India.
 Yahya Bakhtiar died on 27 June 2003, in Karachi, Sindh, Pakistan.

 Education

-Yahya Bakhtiyar was born in a Baloch family of Mastung.
+Yahya Bakhtiyar was born in a Pahtun / seyd family of Mastung.
 Yahya Bakhtiar studied at schools in Quetta and Lahore.
 He studied Law in London and was called to the Bar in the United Kingdom.
 He became a member of the All-India Muslim League in 1941.
 He is buried in the graveyard of Killi Shekhan located in Mastung.